rlivingsus/misc/AllBooks.md

 - Kawakami, Hiromi: Manazuru
 - Kayyem, Juliette: The Devil Never Sleeps; Learning to live in an age of Disasters
 - Kean, Sam: The Bastard Brigade
 - Kearney, Paul: The Ten Thousand
+- Keller, Gary: The One Thing
 - Kendi, Ibram: How to be an Antiracist
 - Kennedy, Paul: Rise and Fall of the Great Powers
 - Kent, Jasper: Twelve